mwaylabs/generator-m-ionic/README.md

 yo m --skip-install # for debugging purposes, no npm and bower install
 ```

+## Troubleshooting
+If you're experiencing difficulties using the generator please refer to the [Troubleshooting](https://github.com/mwaylabs/generator-m/wiki/Troubleshooting) section in our wiki!

+## Continuous Integration
+For now we provide a rudimentary `jenkins.sh` template that can be configured to build your projects with jenkins.

 ## Want to contribute?
 Start by reading our: